Globe Union Faucets

 Globe Union is one of the dominant faucet manufacturers in Asia under its GOBO brand which it introduced in 1985 in Taiwan, and to mainland China in 1994.

-In addition to its proprietary worldwide brands, Globe Union makes faucets for many other faucet companies, including See a more complete list in Table 2.
-It also provides faucet parts and components to among others.
+In addition to its proprietary worldwide brands, Globe Union makes faucets for many other faucet companies, including (See a more complete list in Table 2.)

 The company supplies dozens of store-brand faucets for large retailers.
 Table 3 shows no more than a partial list, which shifts constantly and is probably already inaccurate at the time your read this.